SoTL Scholars Program

 Questions about the Former “Teaching as Research” Program

 What happened to the funding awards?

 The funding that TAR Fellows received in the past were derived from a grant awarded by CIRTL.
 That funding was discontinued in the 2011-12 academic year.

 Is this program still related to CIRTL?

-Questions about “Cycle Three” of the former Teaching Certificate Program
+Questions about “Cycle Three” of the Former Teaching Certificate Program

-It’s up to you!
-Here’s how the two choices differ:
+Here’s how the two program differ:

 - Time Commitment: The time commitment in both programs is similar: each takes place within two academic semesters with about eight hours of scheduled group meeting time to design and implement a scholarly project on student learning.

 - Program Leadership: In Cycle Three, participants met with a Graduate Teaching Fellow (GTF) trained to lead this group.
 SoTL Scholars Program participants will meet both as a group and in one-on-one consultations (as needed) under the leadership of Nancy Chick, CFT Assistant Director, who also designed the Program.
 Nancy brings years of SoTL experience and expertise, as well as publications and presentations in both disciplinary and interdisciplinary venues.
 She is founding co-editor of Teaching & Learning Inquiry, peer-reviewed scholarly journal of the the International Society for the Scholarship of Teaching and Learning (ISSOTL).

 - IRB Approval: Cycle Three did not require participants to seek IRB approval since many of the projects were shared only within the Vanderbilt community.
 Because SoTL Scholars will share their projects more widely, including developing plans to present their work at conferences or through publications, they will seek IRB approval early in the program year.